 Satisfaction-based assessment

-Satisfaction-based assessment is concerned with the affective domain - student and faculty satisfaction with the quality and content of library instruction.
-Instruction librarians use Project Outcome, developed by the Association of College and Research Libraries, to gather student feedback on instruction satisfaction.
-In the 2023-2024 academic year, 400 in-class students completed the survey and 90-93% of them Strongly Agreed/ Agreed that instruction met the 4 surveyed standards (The student: learned something new, will apply the lesson, feels more confident about research, is more aware of resources).
-In 2024, librarians piloted Project Outcome to assess one-on-one instruction satisfaction.
-Of the 59 students surveyed, 19 completed the survey and 94-95% Strongly Agreed/ Agreed that instruction met the 4 surveyed standards.
-These results exceeded our goal that 80% of students would Strongly Agree/Agree that library instruction met the 4 surveyed standards.
+Satisfaction-based assessment measures student and faculty satisfaction with the quality and content of library instruction.
+Instruction librarians use LibWizard surveys to gather student feedback on instruction satisfaction.
+In the 2024-2025 academic year, 265 in-class students and 19 one-on-one students completed the survey and 96-99% of them Strongly Agreed/ Agreed that instruction met the 4 surveyed standards (The student: learned something new, will apply the lesson, feels more confident about research, is more aware of resources).
+This met our student-satisfaction goal that 80% of students would Strongly agree/Agree that our instruction met all four standards.

-Instruction librarians use LibWizard to survey faculty regarding their satisfaction with library instruction.
-In the 2023-2024 academic year, 25 faculty completed the survey and 100% of them indicated they Strongly agree/Agree that instruction met the 4 surveyed standards (The librarian communicated effectively; the students responded positively to instruction; the session met my students’ needs; the session met my expectations.)
+Instruction librarians also use LibWizard to survey faculty regarding their satisfaction with library instruction.
+In the 2024-2025 academic year, 9 faculty completed the survey and 100% of them indicated they Strongly agree/Agree that instruction met the 4 surveyed standards (The librarian communicated effectively; the students responded positively to instruction; the session met my students’ needs; the session met my expectations.)
 This met our faculty-satisfaction goal that 100% of faculty would Strongly agree/Agree that our instruction met all four standards.

 Competency-based course-level assessment

-Competency-based assessment is concerned with the cognitive domain - what students know or can do as a result of instruction.
+Competency-based assessment is concerned with the cognitive domain - what students know or can do because of in-class or one-on-one instruction.
 Instruction librarians assess course-level competency for in-class sessions by incorporating a variety of formative assessment activities into each class and recording student success performing these activities.
-During the 2023-2024 academic year, 996 of 1294 students (76.97%) who performed an
+During the 2024-2025 academic year, 828 of 859 students (96.39%) who performed an assessment activity achieved at least 75% on that activity.
+This meets the library’s goal that 75% of students assessed would achieve at least a 75% on the classroom assessment activity.

 Competency-based program-level assessment

-Program-level assessment examines student learning across courses in order to measure how students are learning as they progress through their academic career.
-It is based on defined student learning outcomes (SLOs) and has the goal of developing ways to improve the learning process.
-Instruction librarians gather Information Literacy program-level assessment data from two sources: lower-level data from the FYC Week 6 class activity and upper-level data through the analysis of student research projects using rubrics.
+Program-level assessment examines student learning across their academic career to provide a summative assessment of what graduates have learned.
+It is based on defined student learning outcomes (SLOs).
+Instruction librarians gather Information Literacy program-level assessment data from two sources: assessment of student performance during 400-500 level one-on-one instruction sessions and the analysis of student research projects using rubrics.

 SLO 1a |